-There are a number of steps required to start Pre Pack Liquidation.
-A new company must be set up which purchases assets from the old.
-The old company is then Liquidated.
-The new business should be running within 3-4 weeks.
+There are a number of steps required to start a Pre Pack.
+These include setting up a new company which purchases assets from the old.
+The new business can be running within 3-4 weeks.

 Implement Pre Pack Liquidation